 Introduced predators like rats and possums are our native birds' worst enemies.
-Their eggs and babies are defenceless against them and they catch and kill adult birds.
+Their eggs and babies are defenceless against them.

 Many people don't realise how many pests there are in a typical Auckland backyard.
-Rats, possums, stoats and ferrets are mostly nocturnal, and they quickly disappear at the first sign of a human.
-So, you're unlikely to ever see them.
+Rats, possums are nocturnal, so you're unlikely to see them.

-However, if you use a chew card or lay a good trap or two, you'll soon find out how busy your backyard is while you're blissfully sleeping.
+However, if you use chew cards or lay a good trap or two, you'll soon find out how busy your backyard is while you're blissfully sleeping.

 Types of traps

-Rats and possums find it hard to resist a nice lump of peanut butter.
+Rats find it hard to resist a nice lump of fresh peanut butter.
 Chocolate/nut spreads work well too.

 Encourage your neighbours to place traps by telling them about your trapping successes

-Make sure your rubbish and compost bins are pest-proof.
+Make sure your rubbish and compost bins are rodent-proof.
+Find out more here

 Different predators need different traps and bait.
 Predator Free NZ has a range of effective traps, but make sure you always follow the directions for use.